 - Take a tour of the campus and sit in on a class.

 - Go to the Registrar’s Office for each college that you have attended and have your official transcript sent to each college you are applying to.
-SCCC charges a $4 fee for each transcript sent.
+SUNY Schenectady charges an $8 fee for each transcript sent.

 - Determine if the colleges you are applying to also require the CSS Profile form for Financial Aid.
 If so, then go to www.collegeboard.com and complete the CSS Profile.